+\textit{Comparison with the original spanning tree.} We now compare the modified labeling $\ell'$ with the spanning tree of the original graph $G$.
 We claim that the set of edges described by $\ell'$ can be transformed into a spanning tree of $G$ by adding or removing at most $2k$ edges.
-Remember that from $G$ to $G'$ we have only removed the edges that were between two of the rejecting nodes.
+Indeed, recall that, to go from $G$ to $G'$, we have removed only the edges that were between two rejecting nodes.
 Let us call $S$ this set of edges.
-We go backwards and remove edges from $G$ to go to $G'$ keeping track of the spanning tree.
-Among the edges of $S$ at most $k-1$ can be part of the MST of $G$, because otherwise there would be a cycle as there are only $k$ rejecting nodes.
+Let us go backwards, and let us remove edges from $G$ to go to $G'$ while keeping track of the spanning tree.
+Among the edges of $S$, at most $k-1$ can be part of the MST of $G$, as otherwise there would be a cycle since there are only $k$ rejecting nodes.
 Removing the other edges from $G$ does not change the MST.
 Let $G^1$ be $G$ without these edges, and let us also remove them from $S$.

-Now let us consider one of the remaining edges of $S$, that we call $e=(u,v)$.
-Let $G^2$ be the graph $G^1$ without this edge $e$.
-If removing $e$ disconnects the graph, then the spanning tree of $G^2$ if the same as the one of $G^1$, without $e$.
-If it does not, then we define $e'$ as the edge of smallest weight in the cut between the nodes that are closer to $u$ in the tree, and the ones that are closer to $v$ in the tree.
-Let us check that the new spanning tree is minimum by checking the cycle property: if for every cycle in the graph, the heaviest edge is not part of the spanning tree then the spanning tree is minimum.
-The only cycles we have to consider are the ones that contain $e'$.
-Suppose that the edge $e'$ is the heaviest of a cycle in $G^2$.
-This cycle must cross the cut with another edge, and this edge must have a smaller weight, otherwise $e'$ would not be the heaviest, but this contradicts the definition of $e'$, thus by adding $e'$ we have a spanning tree of $G^2$.
-We can iterate this construction until there is no more edges in $S$.
-At the end $G^{k}=G'$ and we know that the spanning tree of $G'$ is (the modified) $\ell'$.
-We have added or removed at most $2k$ edges.
+Now, let us consider one of the remaining edges in $S$, denoted by $e=\{u,v\}$.
+Let $G^2$ be the graph $G^1$ without this edge~$e$.
+If removing~$e$ disconnects the graph, then the spanning tree of $G^2$ is the same as the one of $G^1$, without~$e$.
+If removing~$e$ does not disconnect the graph, then we define~$e'$ as the edge of smallest weight in the cut between the nodes that are closer to~$u$ in the tree, and the ones that are closer to~$v$ in the tree.
+The resulting spanning tree is minimum.
+To see why, let us check that, for every cycle in the graph, the heaviest edge is not part of the spanning tree.
+The only cycles that we have to consider are the ones that contain~$e'$.
+Suppose that the edge~$e'$ is the heaviest of a cycle in $G^2$.
+This cycle must cross the cut via another edge, and this edge must have a smaller weight, as otherwise $e'$ would not be the heaviest.
+This contradicts the definition of $e'$, and thus, by adding~$e'$, we obtain a spanning tree of $G^2$.
+We can repeat this construction until there are no more edges in $S$.
+At the end, the graph $G^{k}=G'$, and the spanning tree of $G'$ is the modified $\ell'$.
+We have therefore added or removed at most $2k$ edges.